hannobraun/hanno.braun-odw.eu/backend/zola/content/updates/20210809T133200Z/index.md

 When you need semi-finished material for a woodworking project, but can't really cut or sand wood in your workshop: Cutting boards!

-They're pretty cheap and seemingly not made from the best wood (not that I know a lot about wood), but they'll do.
+Those are pretty cheap and seemingly not made from the best wood (not that I know a lot about wood), but they'll do.